Google Stadia: Games

 Stadia required users to purchase games to use on the service, though it also offered a selection of fully free-to-play titles.
 Pro subscribers also had the option to claim a growing catalog of free games that, once claimed, remained available to the user as long as they had an active subscription.
 At the time of the platform's unveiling in June 2019, Google announced that Gylt by Tequila Works and Get Packed by Moonshine Studios would be timed exclusives to Stadia.
 The service launched with 22 games, adding 4 more in December 2019, and by the end of 2020 the service had over 130 games.

 In January 2020, Google announced that it planned to release over 120 games for Stadia during that year, of which 10 were timed exclusives set to release in the first half of the year.
 Further, Stadia claimed that more than 100 games would arrive in 2021.
 In December 2020, Ubisoft's gaming subscription, Ubisoft+ arrived on Stadia, letting users play all Ubisoft games available on Stadia.
 There were 18 Ubisoft games available at launch with later titles added as they released.

-On January 13, 2023, five days before its closure, Stadia Platform Content released Worm Game, used internally to test features before the service's launch, as both their only first-party title and the final title released in the service, as a thank you gift for all Stadia players.
+On January 13, 2023, five days before its closure, Stadia Platform Content released Worm Game, a simple variant of snake used internally to test features before the service's shutdown, as both its only first-party title and the final title released in the service, as a thank you gift for all Stadia players.
+The game consisted of a campaign mode consisting of a handful of levels in which players must move their snake to reach a golden apple, an endless high-score based arcade mode, a stage builder, and a multiplayer mode which let up to four people play together in high-score or deathmatch variants.
+Never intended for public release, it featured rudimentary graphics and menus, and plays a single chiptune-style audio track on loop.